• Recipes

 turkey bacon cooking in the oven

-Step 3: A typical cooking time is between 15 to 18 minutes, but start checking the bacon after 12 minutes.
+Step 3: Heat the oven to 400F.
+A typical cooking time for turkey bacon is between 15 to 18 minutes, but start checking the bacon after 12 minutes.

 cooked turkey bacon on a sheet-pan